agile-ts/documentation/docs/packages/core/features/state/Properties.md

 :::info

-Here useful properties of the `State` are listed.
+Here useful properties of the `State Class` are listed.

 :::